helgajiang/helgajiang.github.io/_portfolio/1-mailchimp-social-sharing.markdown

 <strong>Disclaimer:</strong> These thoughts are my own and do not necessarily represent those of MailChimp.

-During my summer internship at MailChimp, I had the opportunity to contribute to a major redesign of MailChimp's #1 most used feature -- email campaign creation.
+During my summer internship at <a href="https://mailchimp.com/" target="_blank">MailChimp</a>, I had the opportunity to contribute to a major redesign of MailChimp's #1 most used feature -- email campaign creation.
 My task was to re-imagine the social share feature.

 <h3>The Task</h3>